ccb-hms/ontology-mapper/README.md

 Exclude deprecated ontology terms (declared as such via *owl:deprecated true*) using `-d`:
 `python text2term.py -s unstruct_terms.txt -t efo.owl -d`

-Constrain the mapping to ontology terms whose IRIs (identifiers) start with a given string, specified using `-iri`:
+Constrain the mapping to ontology terms whose IRIs (identifiers) start with a given list of strings, specified using `-iris`:
-`python text2term.py -s unstruct_terms.txt -t efo.owl -iri http://www.ebi.ac.uk/efo/EFO`
+`python text2term.py -s unstruct_terms.txt -t efo.owl -iris http://www.ebi.ac.uk/efo/EFO,http://purl.obolibrary.org/obo/HP`
-Here, because the EFO ontology reuses terms from other ontologies such as ChEBI and GO, the non-EFO terms would be excluded.
+Here, because EFO reuses terms from other ontologies such as HP and GO, the HP terms would be included but the GO terms would be excluded.